tinted-theming/tinty/README.md

 ## Debugging Tinty issues

-`tinty config` with the relevant flags, `--config-path` and `--data-path`, can be useful when attempting to debug an issue with Tinty.
+`tinty config` with the relevant flags, `--config-path` and `--data-dir-path`, can be useful when attempting to debug an issue with Tinty.
 These commands can help to make sure that the expected config is applied and the expected config and data directories are being used by Tinty.